 HOW WE WORK:While our work aims to relieve hunger, we work in indirect ways, by providing information and resources, making community connections with farmers and sustainable agriculture, and building capacity to strengthen and expand faith‐based hunger relief and food access efforts.

-I. Mobilizing & Connecting CommunitiesRAFI’s Come to the Table program is best known for hosting conferences and gatherings that bring together faith leaders and laypeople, hunger relief advocates, farmers, farm workers, school nutrition directors and others to find mutually beneficial solutions to food insecurity.
+I. Mobilizing & Connecting CommunitiesRAFI-USA’s Come to the Table program is best known for hosting conferences and gatherings that bring together faith leaders and laypeople, hunger relief advocates, farmers, farm workers, school nutrition directors and others to find mutually beneficial solutions to food insecurity.
 We engage churches and community based organizations to deepen their level of engagement and help move them towards strategies and systemic solutions that address the root causes of hunger and poverty using an equity lens.

 III.
 Research & PublicationsWe produce and promote publications in collaboration with partners and program constituents.

 IV.
 Equity at the Table Fellowship ProgramThe Fellowship program is designed to equip faith and community leaders who are engaged in food access work to use their passion and influence to positively impact the landscape of work at the intersection of food, faith, and justice in North Carolina.
 The program supports and invests in faith leaders who are passionate about equity and food access and who are engaged in projects that support these goals.

 Interested in learning more about Come to the Table?
 Contact us or click below for more information.